-SUMMARY OF THE MATERIAL RISKS ASSOCIATED WITH OUR BUSINESS

-We are subject to numerous risks and uncertainties, including those further described below in the section entitled "Risk Factors" in this Quarterly Report on Form 10-Q, that represent challenges that we face in connection with the successful implementation of our strategy and the growth of our business.
-In particular, the following considerations, among others, may offset our competitive strengths or have a negative effect on our business strategy, which could materially adversely affect our business, financial conditions, results of operations, future growth prospects, or cause a decline in the price of our common stock.
-This summary should be read in conjunction with the "Risk Factors" section and should not be relied upon as an exhaustive summary of the material risks facing our business.
+Summary of the Material Risks Associated with Our Business

+Our business is subject to a number of risks that if realized could materially affect our business, financial condition, results of operations, cash flows and access to liquidity.
+These risks are discussed more fully in Part II, Item 1A - Risk Factors in this Quarterly Report on Form 10-Q. These risks include, among others:
-• We have incurred significant losses since inception.
-We expect to incur losses for the foreseeable future and may never achieve or maintain profitability.

-• We will need substantial additional funding.
-If we are unable to raise capital when needed, we will be forced to delay, reduce, eliminate, or prioritize among our research and product development programs or future commercialization efforts.

-• Gene editing, including platforms such as Prime Editing, is a novel technology that is not yet clinically validated for human therapeutic use.
+- We have incurred significant losses since inception.
+We expect to incur losses for the foreseeable future and may never achieve or maintain profitability. - We will need substantial additional funding.
+If we are unable to raise capital when needed, we will be forced to delay, reduce, eliminate or prioritize among our research and product development programs or future commercialization efforts. - Gene editing, including platforms such as Prime Editing, is a novel technology that is not yet clinically validated for human therapeutic use.
 The approach we are taking to discover and develop novel therapeutics is unproven and may never lead to marketable products.
-We may incur unexpected costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of any product candidates.

-• Clinical drug development involves a lengthy and expensive process, with an uncertain outcome.
-Because gene editing is novel and the regulatory landscape that will govern our potential product candidates is uncertain and may change, we cannot predict the time and cost of obtaining regulatory approval, if we receive it at all, for our potential product candidates.

-• We may enter into collaborations with collaborators and strategic partners such as Beam Therapeutics, Inc. or other third parties for the research, development, delivery, manufacturing and commercialization of Prime Editing technology and certain of the product candidates we may develop.
-If any such collaborations are not successful, we may not be able to capitalize on the market potential of our Prime Editing platform or product candidates.

-• If conflicts arise between us and our collaborators or strategic partners, these parties may act in a manner adverse to us and could limit our ability to implement our strategies.

-• If we are unable to obtain and maintain patent and other intellectual property protection for any product candidates we develop and for our Prime Editing technology, or if the scope of the patent and other intellectual property protection obtained is not sufficiently broad, third parties could develop and commercialize products and technology similar or identical to ours and our ability to successfully commercialize any product candidates we may develop and our Prime Editing technology may be adversely affected.
+We may incur unexpected costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of any product candidates. - Clinical drug development involves a lengthy and expensive process, with an uncertain outcome.
+Because gene editing is novel and the regulatory landscape that will govern our potential product candidates is uncertain and may change, we cannot predict the time and cost of obtaining regulatory approval, if we receive it at all, for our potential product candidates. - We may enter into collaborations with collaborators and strategic partners such as Beam Therapeutics Inc., or Beam, or other third parties for the research, development, delivery, manufacturing and commercialization of Prime Editing technology and certain of the product candidates we may develop.
+If any such collaborations are not successful, we may not be able to capitalize on the market potential of our Prime Editing platform or product candidates. - If conflicts arise between us and our collaborators or strategic partners, these parties may act in a manner adverse to us and could limit our ability to implement our strategies. - If we are unable to obtain and maintain patent and other intellectual property protection for any product candidates we develop and for our Prime Editing technology, or if the scope of the patent and other intellectual property protection obtained is not sufficiently broad, third parties could develop and commercialize products and technology similar or identical to ours and our ability to successfully commercialize any product candidates we may develop and our Prime Editing technology may be adversely affected. - Our rights to develop and commercialize our Prime Editing platform technology and product candidates are subject to the terms and conditions of licenses granted to us by others.
+If we fail to comply with our obligations in the agreements under which we license intellectual property rights from third parties or otherwise experience disruptions to our business relationships with our licensors, we could lose license rights that are important to our business. - Our in-licensed issued patents and owned and in-licensed patent applications may not provide sufficient protection of our Prime Editing technologies and our future product candidates or result in any competitive advantage. - The intellectual property landscape around the technologies we use or plan to use, including gene editing technology, is highly dynamic, and third parties may initiate legal proceedings alleging that we are infringing, misappropriating, or otherwise violating their intellectual property rights, the outcome of which would be uncertain and may prevent, delay or otherwise interfere with our product discovery and development efforts.

-• Our in-licensed issued patent, owned and in-licensed patent applications and other intellectual property may be subject to priority, inventorship or ownership disputes and similar proceedings.
-If we or our licensors are unsuccessful in any of these proceedings, we may be required to obtain licenses from third parties, which may not be available on commercially reasonable terms or at all, or to cease the development, manufacture and commercialization of one or more of our product candidates, which could have a material adverse impact on our business.
-Our licenses are subject to Broad Institute's inclusive innovation model, pursuant to which Broad Institute retains the right, in certain circumstances, to grant to third parties (other than specified competitors of ours) licenses under the licensed patent rights that would otherwise fall within the scope of the exclusive license granted to us.

-• All gene targets, which are any human genes to which a program is directed, are subject to Broad Institute's march-in license, which means Broad Institute has the right to terminate our license to gene targets under certain conditions and could make one or more gene targets unavailable to us.
-However, once we initiate a program for a gene target, in accordance with the terms of such license agreement, Broad Institute loses the right to use its march-in license for such gene target, provided we continue to use commercially reasonable efforts to continue to progress such development.
-As such, we believe that Broad Institute cannot exercise its march-in license with respect to any of our current programs for gene targets because such programs have been initiated in accordance with the terms of such license agreement

-• The intellectual property landscape around the technologies we use or plan to use, including gene editing technology, is highly dynamic, and third parties may initiate legal proceedings alleging that we are infringing, misappropriating, or otherwise violating their intellectual property rights, the outcome of which would be uncertain and may prevent, delay or otherwise interfere with our product discovery and development efforts.